 Organic vs. Nonorganic

 Organic lawn fertilizers use ingredients derived from plant and animal byproducts.
 They rely on microbial action in the soil to deliver nutrients to the plants in a usable form.
 Organics are naturally slow acting and nonburning, and they typically feature low to moderate levels of nutrients compared with nonorganic products.
 Organic fertilizer supports healthy soil microbe populations, increasing soil organic content over time.
-In poor clay or sandy soils that suffer from a lack of organic matter, organic fertilizer helps build a better growing environment for centipede grass.
+In poor clay or sandy soil that suffer from a lack of organic matter, organic fertilizer helps build a better growing environment for centipede grass.

 Nitrogen (N), phosphorus (P), and potassium (K) are the so-called macronutrients found in fertilizers.
 They are typically required in larger quantities than the other micronutrients.
 The N-P-K ratio listed on fertilizer labels indicates the amounts of each of these three elements as a percentage of the total product by weight.
 For example, a 10 pound bag of 15-0-15 lawn food contains 15 percent N (1.5 pounds), no P, and 15 percent K (1.5 pounds).
 Other nutrients and fillers make up the balance of the fertilizer’s total weight.
 Refer to the label’s small print to find out the total nutrient load and sources from which these elements are derived.